lostatc/acid-store/CONTRIBUTING.md

 ### FUSE Tests

-To test the FUSE file system implementation provided by this library, the `/fuse-test` directory contains a `Dockerfile` which provides a test environment containing [a number of file system testing tools](https://github.com/billziss-gh/secfs.test).
-The `Dockerfile` builds `acid-store` and provides a binary which mounts a FUSE file system backed by a `MemoryStore`.
+To test the FUSE file system implementation provided by this library, the `/fuse-test` directory contains a Dockerfile which provides a test environment containing [a number of file system testing tools](https://github.com/billziss-gh/secfs.test).
+The Dockerfile builds your local clone of `acid-store` and provides a binary which mounts a FUSE file system backed by an in-memory data store.
 To mount the FUSE file system, the container needs special permissions and access to the host's `/dev/fuse` device.

+Depending on your system configuration, these commands may need to be run as root.

 To build the docker image: